townsag/reed/Notes.md

         - responsible for serving updates to the message proxy service:
             - message proxy service will request updates from a client after a given offset (or from a version vector)
             - serve a merged update object to the message proxy service
+        - the merge service could be multi region if necessary, assuming we can have a jetstream stream in multiple regions
+            - the api gateway in that region could read the document state from the binary representation storage associated with that region
     - message proxy service
         - responsible for syncing document updates and document state between members of a set of clients and between sets of clients and the backend persistent storage
             - during sync step one request the document binary representation from the merge service